The U.S. Will Registry Named Logo

 Surviving Spouses

-If you exclude a spouse from a will, it’s important to note that a surviving spouse will receive a portion of the decedent’s estate if they claim it within a certain period of time.
-If a spouse is explicitly not mentioned in the will, it’s often referred to as the spousal elective share or spousal share.
-This legal provision ensures that the surviving spouse receives a predetermined portion of the deceased spouse’s estate, typically a fraction or percentage defined by each state’s law, regardless of the terms outlined in the will.
+If you do not include your spouse in a will, it’s important to note that a surviving spouse shall be entitled to some portion of the deceased estate if they make such claim within a stipulated time.
+If the testator does not mention the spouse in the will itself, then it is often referred to as either spousal elective share or spousal share.
+This legal device ensures the surviving spouse receives a predetermined share of the decedent’s estate, usually defined by state law as a fraction or percentage, regardless of the will’s contents.

 Holographic and Nuncupative Wills

-In addition to written wills, North Carolina also recognizes holographic and nuncupative wills, with specific criteria and restrictions for each.
+North Carolina also recognizes holographic and nuncupative wills which have specific requirements and limitations.

 Benefits of Writing a Will in North Carolina

-Writing a will in North Carolina has several benefits, including:
+There are several advantages associated with writing a will in North Carolina including:

 Control Over Asset Distribution